Was it a bird? Was it a plane? Kryptonite?

 We have the evidence to prove it.

-Together with researchers from Ulster University, I spent two years researching seating and pressure injuries and discovered an 88.3% reduction in pressure injuries as a result of using our chairs.
+Together with researchers from Ulster University, I spent two years researching seating and pressure injuries and discovered a significant reduction in pressure injuries as a result of using our chairs.

 The message here is huge.

 Premature death can be avoided by the use of proper seating.

 Perhaps even Superman's death could have been prevented by the use of a Seating Matters chair.

 Help me to share this message and avoid more preventable deaths.

 For more detailed information on the causes and treatments for pressure injuries, request a free copy of The Clinician's Seating Handbook HERE.

 1. Modern Medicine (2007) Taking the Pressure out of Pressure UIcer Therapy [Online] Available from: http://www.modernmedicine.com/modern-medicine/content/taking-pressure-out-pressure-ulcer-therapy [Accessed 12th September 2016)

 2. USA Today (2004) Spinal cord injury patients often succumb to bed sores [Online] Available from http://usatoday30.usatoday.com/news/health/2004-10-24-spinal-usat_x.htm [Accessed 12th September 2016]

 3. Daily Mail.
 (2015) Christopher Reeve's look-alike 22-year-old son joins ESPN's SportsCenter team as it attempts to appeal to more millennials.
 [Online] Available from: http://www.dailymail.co.uk/news/article-2928938/Christopher-Reeve-s-look-alike-22-year-old-son-joins-ESPN-s-SportsCenter-team-attempts-appeal-millennials.html#ixzz4K2FUYRI0 [Accessed 12th September 2016]